ttvd/moreram-osx/README.md

 are only triggered when regular malloc/realloc/calloc/free calls fail.
 Otherwise it will use default calls.
 * This is inspired by [moreram](https://github.com/graphitemaster/moreram)
 * This is perhaps a joke.
+* This can potentially waste memory (due to shadowing).
 * This is still work in progress.

 ## License